knewplay/book-programming-essential/toolset/tools.md

 link with unix

 ## File system navigation

-The working directory is the current directory or folder in which a user is actively working within a file system.
-It is the default location where a command or program will execute and search for files unless a specific file path is provided.

 The working directory is important when working with files because it determines the context in which file operations take place.
 When you create, modify, or access a file without specifying a specific path, the operating system assumes that the file is located within the working directory.
 This allows for relative file referencing, making it easier to work with files within a specific project or directory structure.

-The working directory helps maintain organization and streamline file management.
-It ensures that related files and resources are easily accessible and allows for the execution of commands or programs without explicitly specifying the full file path.
-By understanding and utilizing the concept of the working directory, users can navigate through the file system more efficiently and perform file operations with greater ease.

 talk about pwd, cd, ls other